lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Padding management {#Padding}

-SCHC header, either for compression, fragmentation or acknowledgment does not preserve byte alignment.
-Since most of the LPWAN network technologies payload is expressed in an integer number of bytes; the sender will introduce at the end some padding bits while the receiver must be able to eliminate them.

-The algorithm for padding bit elimination for compressed or fragmented frames is simple.
-Based on the following principle:
- * The SCHC header is not aligned on a byte boundary, but its size in bits is given by the rule.
+The headers specified in this document, be there for compression, fragmentation or acknowledgment, are not necessarily an integer number of bytes in size.
+Most of the LPWAN technologies have PDUs that are integer numbers of bytes.
+With such a technology, the sender will append padding bits to the messages defined in this document in order to fill up the last byte of the L2 PDU, if it isn't already full.
+Examples are shown in {{Fig-FormatPckt}} and {{Fig-FragFormat}}.

+The receiver will tell the header, the payload and the padding apart using the following principles:

+ * The size of any SCHC header is known from exmining the Rule ID and the content of that header.

- * The data size is variable, but always a multiple of 8 bits.
+ * The payload that follows the header, if it exists, is variable in size, but is always a integer nuber of bytes.

- * Padding bits MUST never exceed 7 bits.
+ * Padding MUST not add more than 7 bits.

-In that case, a receiver after decoding the SCHC header, must take the maximum multiple of 8 bits as data.
-The remaining bits are padding bits.
+Therefore, the algorithm for padding elimination at the receiver is the following:

+* decode the SCHC header, find its length (in bits) and set a pointer to the end of the header.

+* from that pointer, extract as many blocks of 8 bits as are available in the L2 PDU.
+They are the payload bytes.

+* the remaining bits, if any, are padding.

 # SCHC Compression for IPv6 and UDP headers